-3. Bi-antisites
+3. Bi antisites

-In filled state X-STM images of F2 in sample B with the highest Bi content addressed in this study, a fourth class (4) of features related to Bi is occasionally observed [see white dashed circles in Figures 3 (b) and 7], which occurs at lower frequency levels than classes (0, 1, 2).
+In filled state X-STM images of F2 in sample B with the highest Bi content addressed in this study, a fourth class (3) of features related to Bi is occasionally observed [see white dashed circles in Figs. 3(b) and 7], which occurs at lower frequency levels than classes (0,1,2).
 These features appear at negative sample bias as a bright circle with a spatial extension of a single atom.
-In addition, this species is surrounded by a thin annulus, less than 3 Å wide, of negative contrast, which is followed by a region of positive contrast in the [100] growth direction.
-This long-ranged contrast appears to be too far from the atomic core of this feature to be of topographic origin and is rather reminiscent of electronic effects seen in X-STM images for donors and acceptors.^{42-44} The appearance of class (3) has been verified with several physically different W-tips, which excludes any tip artifacts.
+In addition, this species is surrounded by a thin annulus, less than 3-Å wide, of negative contrast, which is followed by a region of positive contrast in the [100] growth direction.
+This long-ranged contrast appears to be too far from the atomic core of this feature to be of topographic origin and is rather reminiscent of electronic effects seen in X-STM images for donors and acceptors [42-44].
+The appearance of class (3) has been verified with several physically different W tips, which excludes any tip artifacts.
 The pure InP and Bi:InP bulk layers in the epilayer region of sample B are grown under the same conditions.
-Features (3)are only found in Bi:InP regions and not the pure InP epilayers.
-This strongly points to defects related to the incorporation of Bi-atoms rather than elements from the InP matrix.
-In addition, Bi-atoms are due to their large covalent radius compared to P-atoms more difficult to incorporate at higher concentrations.
-The pronounced atomic-like center of this Bi related defect lies between the P-rows, which suggests the possibilities of Bi interstitials or Bi{In} antisites.
+Features (3) are only found in Bi:InP regions and not the pure InP epilayers.
+This strongly points to defects related to the incorporation of Bi atoms rather than elements from the InP matrix.
+In addition, Bi atoms are due to their large covalent radius compared to P atoms more difficult to incorporate at higher concentrations.
+The pronounced atomiclike center of this Bi related defect lies between the P rows, which suggests the possibilities of Bi interstitials or Bi{In} antisites.

-The formation energies of naturally existing point defects in InP, InAs and InSb have been investigated with DFT.
-The results show that anion interstitials in the bulk or on the {110} surfaces have, even under the most beneficial conditions, considerably higher formation energies than corresponding anionic V{III} antisites.36.
-Therefore, we attribute class (3) to Bi{In} substitutional atoms.
-In the closely related MBE grown Bi:GaAs system, Bi{Ga} antisites have been reported and are believed to act as compensation centers for acceptors.45 Based on atom counting, about (0.9 ± 0.3) % of the Bi-atoms of F2 in sample B are incorporated on group-III positions.
+The formation energies of naturally existing point defects in InP, InAs, and InSb have been investigated with DFT.
+The results show that anion interstitials in the bulk or on the {110} surfaces have, even under the most beneficial conditions, considerably higher formation energies than corresponding anionic V{III} antisites [36].
+Therefore we attribute class (3) to Bi{In} substitutional atoms.
+In the closely related MBE grown Bi:GaAs system, Bi{Ga} antisites have been reported and are believed to act as compensation centers for acceptors [45].
+Based on atom counting, about $(0.9 \pm 0.3)\%$ of the Bi atoms of F2 in sample B are incorporated on group-III positions.

-The atomic core of the Bi{In} antisites is of comparable height to isovalent Bi_P atoms in the surface, which points to a position in the cleavage plane.
-Potential isovalent Bi{In} antisites with valence three are excluded because of the long range contrast associated with this 4th class.
-The Bi{In} double donor is, in consequence of the n-type environment and the additional tip induced band bending when addressing filled states (figure.
-7), most likely imaged in its neutral state (D^0) .
+The atomic core of the BiIn antisites is of comparable height to isovalent Bip atoms in the surface, which points to a position in the cleavage plane.
+Potential isovalent Bi{In} antisites with valence three are excluded because of the long range contrast associated with class (3).
+The Bi{In} double donor is, in consequence of the n-type environment and the additional tip induced band bending when addressing filled states (Fig. 7), most likely imaged in its neutral state (D^0) .
 The electrons are still bound to the D^0 , which fits to the consistently observed long-range contrast of this feature.
 The surface plays a crucial role in X-STM measurements and the appearance of antisites in the surface differs greatly from sub surface layers.
-The physical and chemical properties of Bi-atoms and P-atoms, which lie at opposite ends of group-V, are considerably different.
-In X-STM images where both structural and electronic properties are
+The physical and chemical properties of Bi and P atoms, which lie at opposite ends of group V, are considerably different.
+In X-STM images where both structural and electronic properties are probed, this may lead to differences in the appearance of P{In} and Bi{In} antisites.